gethin101/GG-Battle-robot/README.md

 # Gethin's robot wars inspired robot

 Here is my design for my custom robot wars inspired battle robot.
 I am going to create it using a Raspberry pi pico 2 WH, TT motors, L298N motor drivers, and a servo motor.
-It will be controlled by a 433mhz radio frequency remote, another Raspberry pi pico 2WH, a joystick module and extra control buttons.
-The main axe weapon and chassis will be 3d printed in PLA.
+It will be controlled by a 433mhz radio frequency remote, another Raspberry pi pico 2 WH, a joystick module and extra control buttons.
+The 2 main axe weapons and chassis will be 3d printed in PLA.

 I will also use a 1.8" SPI LCD Display for the robot to display information on the front of the robot and SK6812 MINI-E RGB leds for the back of the robot.
 These will both be powered by being plugged into the breadboard in the robot using the pins and jumper wires.